-In the opinion of Co-Bond Counsel, interest on the 2020B Bonds will be excluded from gross income for federal income tax purposes under existing statutes, regulations, rulings and court decisions, subject to the conditions described in "TAX MATTERS" herein.
-In addition, interest on the 2020B Bonds will not be treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code"), for purposes of the federal alternative minimum tax.
-Under the laws of the Commonwealth of Pennsylvania, as enacted and construed on the date hereof, interest on the 2020B Bonds is exempt from Pennsylvania personal income tax and Pennsylvania corporate net income tax.
-Co-Bond Counsel expresses no opinion regarding any other tax consequences related to the ownership or disposition of, or the amount, accrual or receipt of interest on, the 2020B Bonds.
+In the opinion of Co-Bond Counsel, interest on the 2021A Bonds is not includable in gross income for purposes of federal income taxation under existing statutes, regulations, rulings and court decisions, subject to the condition described in "TAX MATTERS" herein and interest on the 2021A Bonds is not treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code") for purposes of the federal alternative minimum tax.
+Under the laws of the Commonwealth of Pennsylvania, interest on the 2021A Bonds is exempt from the Pennsylvania personal income tax and the Pennsylvania corporate net income tax.
 For a more complete discussion, see "TAX MATTERS" herein.

-\$241,625,000 PENNSYLVANIA TURNPIKE COMMISSION TURNPIKE REVENUE BONDS, SERIES B OF 2020
+\$250,000,000 PENNSYLVANIA TURNPIKE COMMISSION TURNPIKE REVENUE BONDS, SERIES A OF 2021